SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Related Work

 \subsection{Decoder Head}

-For semantic segmentation, Segmenter~\cite{strudel2021segmenter} leverages the output embeddings associated with image patches and retrieves class labels from these embeddings using either a point-wise linear decoder or a mask transformer decoder.
-MetaSeg~\cite{kang2024metaseg} introduces a lightweight decoder module called Channel Reduction Attention, which enables self-attention in each stage's output while reducing computational load.
-However, a limitation is the lack of cross-layer interaction, indicating potential areas for improvement.
-FeedFormer~\cite{shim2023feedformer} enhances efficiency by taking high-level encoder features as queries and the lowest-level encoder features as keys and values.
-Nevertheless, this method processes feature maps independently without progressive propagation across decoder stages, missing opportunities for gradual refinement that could enhance object boundary detection.
-UMixFormer~\cite{yeom2023u} introduces a mix-attention mechanism that first downsamples features from different levels and concatenates them to form queries.
-Features from each encoder level are then treated as keys and values, with cross-attention applied progressively across layers.
-The newly generated feature map is merged back into the original concatenated features to form new queries.
+For semantic segmentation, Segmenter~\cite{strudel2021segmenter} leveraged the output embeddings associated with image patches and derived class labels from these embeddings using either a point-wise linear decoder or a mask transformer decoder.
+MetaSeg~\cite{kang2024metaseg} introduced a lightweight decoder module called Channel Reduction Attention, which enabled self-attention within each stage's output while reducing computational load.
+However, a key limitation is the lack of cross-layer interaction, indicating potential areas for improvement.
+FeedFormer~\cite{shim2023feedformer} enhanced efficiency by taking high-level encoder features as queries, and the lowest-level encoder features as keys and values.
+Yet, it processes feature maps independently without progressive propagation across decoder stages, missing opportunities for gradual refinement that can enhance object boundary detection.
+U-MixFormer~\cite{yeom2025u} addressed this by introducing a mix-attention mechanism that first downsampled features from different levels and concatenated them to form queries.
+Features from each encoder level were then treated as keys and values, with cross-attention applied progressively across layers.
+The newly generated feature map was merged back into the original concatenated features to form new queries.